🌿 Amazon Jungle Packing List & Dieta Friendly Travel Guide 🌿

 ✔ Activated charcoal capsules (for nausea and headaches/unpleasant detox symptoms)

-✔ Antihistamine (loratadine or cetirizine)
+✔ Antihistamine (loratadine or cetirizine - only for absolute necessity)

 ✔ Prescription medications (sealed + labeled)